 Scoring in this category is based on a team’s design approach.
 Specifically, how well did a team achieve its stated design objectives through implementation of a technically sound strategy.

 Scoring in this category is based on several criteria.
 First, how well do the technical data and, if provided, cost analyses support the outcome.
 Second, how successfully does the design outcome achieve the objective of the stated design objective.
 A team’s ability to succinctly and clearly articulate what was accomplished is crucial.

-The 2018 competition was held on April 27th in the Wu and Chen Auditorium in Levine Hall.
+The 2019 competition will be held on Friday, May 3rd in the Wu and Chen Auditorium in Levine Hall.
 See information about past competitions.